Deep in the belly of a whale I found her

 Do you ever think they ever thought they got what they deserved

-Pity the bullet and pity the man
+Don't pity the bullet but pity the man

 Who both find their place in the same sad plan